How to Make Cauliflower Rice Step by Step

 Taste of Home

 Test Kitchen tip: Skip the saute pan and roast your cauliflower rice instead.
-Crank the oven up to 400 degrees and cook for 10-15 minutes.
+Crank the oven up to 400 degrees and cook for 10 to 15 minutes.
 Another method is to add a splash of water and pop it into the microwave, covered, for a few minutes.

 The recipe above is a great starting point for incorporating cauliflower rice into your meal routine, but there are variations to suit all tastes.
 Here are a few:

-- Experiment with different cheeses.
-Parmesan and Romano are great alternatives to Asiago, and they’re a wonderful foundation for Italian-inspired meals.
+- Experiment with different cheeses: Parmesan and Romano are great alternatives to Asiago, and they’re a wonderful foundation for Italian-inspired meals.
+But don’t stop there!
+You can add in a bit of shaved cheddar or another one of your favorite cheeses.

-- Swap seasonings.
-A garlic-herb seasoning mix is the great standard, but if you’re looking for some variation, a sprinkle of cumin and cayenne plays well with Mexican-influenced dishes.
+- Swap seasonings: A garlic-herb seasoning mix is a great standard, but if you’re looking for some variation, a sprinkle of cumin and cayenne plays well with Mexican-influenced dishes.
 Try mixing in fresh herbs and spices, too!
 Here’s our list of homegrown essentials.